eburcat/vault/website/source/docs/secrets/aws/index.html.md

 task credentials in that order.

 The next step is to configure a role.
-A role is a logical name that maps to a policy used to generated those credentials.
+A role is a logical name that maps to a policy used to generate those credentials.
 You can either supply a user inline policy (via the policy argument), or provide a reference to an existing AWS policy by supplying the full ARN reference (via the arn argument).